rob2d/portfolio_2018/ROADMAP.md

 - go through components and determine `recompose/pure` usage to be sure the hierarchy is best for rendering efficiency.

 ## MediaReel

-- preload images and also provide medium sized image gallery versions to save bandwidth

 - cache instances of YouTube player while parent still mounted so that there's no need to reload iframe